himaenshuu/cnn/README.md

 - 📈 Performance visualization with metrics like accuracy and losses

 ## 📋 Prerequisites 🔧
-Ensure you have the following installed:
+Ensure you have the following installed

 - 🐍 Python 3.9+
 - 🔥 PyTorch